Tenants' Rights in Minnesota

 There are a number of ways to change or end a lease agreement.
 It depends if you have a Fixed Term Lease or a Periodic Lease (see page 10 for definitions of these terms).
 If both you and your landlord agree to change or end the lease, that should be enough to make the change or end the tenancy.
 This is true for a verbal or written lease, a fixed term lease or a periodic lease.
 It could be different, though, if you are on Section 8.

 Be sure to get the agreement in writing.
 If you do not get this agreement in writing, an "I said, you said" argument might develop later.
 You could be held to the original terms of the lease, including payment of all rent due.

 If you break your lease without the agreement of the landlord, the landlord may make you pay rent for the whole period of the lease unless the landlord is able to re-rent the apartment to another tenant.
 The landlord has no duty to try to find someone to replace you.

 There is no automatic right to break a lease.
 Tenants who are victims of domestic violence (see the section below) and families of tenants who die during the tenancy may be able to end a lease early without an agreement from the landlord.
 Otherwise, there is no automatic way to break a lease.
 Landlords do not need to let you out of the lease if you lose your job.
 They also do not need to let you out of the lease if you are buying a house or if your job transfers you out of State.
 If you might buy a house or be transferred for work then you should include language in your lease that lets you break the lease for these reasons.

-You can legally break your lease if you have been a victim of domestic violence and you do 2 things:
+You can legally break your lease if you have been a victim of domestic violence, sexual assault, or stalking, and you do 2 things

 1. Give the landlord

-- A copy of an Order for Protection or a No-Contact Order and
+- A copy of an Order for Protection or a Harassment Restraining Order and